anouarjlidi/AgateApps/docs/maps.md

 ## Services

-To use the different services provided by the `EsterenMapsBundle`, you must load the decorator like this:
+To use the different services provided by the `EsterenMapsBundle`, you must load the registry like this:

 ```php
 /**